-A Pokemon Go player from Buffalo, who is Lvl 38 Team Mystic, made an ‘Actual probability of finding a shiny Pokemon’ on TSR, explaining what are the chances of finding a shiny Pokemon in the wild.
+A Pokemon Go player from Buffalo, Lvl 38 Team Mystic, made an ‘Actual probability of finding a shiny Pokemon’ research on TSR, explaining what are the chances of finding a shiny Pokemon in the wild.

 Here is what kramer753 wrote: